fbpx

 A Norwegian Prima Review: Our First Impressions

-The first thing I noticed about the Norwegian Prima was all of the customization and personality they put into the ship.
-There were lounge chairs of all colors, different swinging chairs, beds to layout on, and more.
-They worked with multiple furniture providers so there was always somewhere fun and unique to sit.
+They worked with multiple furniture providers, so there was always somewhere fun and unique to sit.
 It sounds silly, but it’s that small attention to detail that stood out to me.

 Personally, the best part of a cruise is just being surrounded by the unparalleled views of the rolling sea.
-There’s a lot of places on land you can go for activities and food, but only one where you can get views like this.
-When we docked at port one morning, we got the once in a lifetime opportunity to witness dolphins jumping around in the water!
+There are a lot of places on land where you can go for activities and food, but only one where you can get views like this.
+When we docked at port one morning, we got the once-in-a lifetime opportunity to witness dolphins jumping around in the water!

 Related Posts: Romantic Things to Do for Couples in Galveston